GijsTimmers/kotnetcli/README.md

 Installation
 -----

-You can either install the dependencies and run the python file, or skip that and just download the binary.
+You can either install the dependencies and run the python file, [or just download the binary](https://github.com/GijsTimmers/kotnetcli/ releases/download/1.0.0/kotnetcli).
 Currently, we only support 64-bit Linux.
 If you decide to download the binary, skip steps 1 and 2.

 1. Install the dependencies: `python-mechanize`: